 Platform Stability and Growth Potential

 Evaluate the long-term viability of potential alternatives.
 Take into account such aspects as financial support, user expansion rates, feature creation, and strategy of the platform.
-Audience building on any platform is costly and thus it is important to select platforms that are stable and on an upward growth.

 Conclusion